John Corbett: Acting

 Corbett's first role came in 1988, when he was cast as Louis, the hippie boyfriend of Karen Arnold (Olivia d'Abo) in the first season of ABC's comedy-drama series The Wonder Years.
 For this appearance, he was credited as Jack Corbett.
 From 1990 to 1995, he starred as Chris Stevens in the CBS comedy-drama series Northern Exposure, for which he was nominated for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film and the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.

 Corbett played the leading role of Adam MacArthur, in 1997's short-lived Fox science fiction series The Visitor, for which he was nominated for the Saturn Award for Best Actor on Television.
-His character, who was abducted by aliens, finds his way back to Earth 50 years later endowed with special powers.
+His character, who was abducted by aliens, finds his way back to Earth 50 years later, endowed with special powers.
 From 2001 to 2002, he portrayed the love interest of Carrie Bradshaw (Sarah Jessica Parker), Aidan Shaw, in the HBO comedy series Sex and the City, for which he received his second nomination for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film.
+In 2001 he also had a supporting role in the romantic comedy film Serendipity, starring John Cusack and Kate Beckinsale.
 In 2002, Corbett portrayed the male lead role of Ian Miller in the romantic comedy film My Big Fat Greek Wedding, alongside Nia Vardalos (who also wrote the screenplay), for which he was nominated for a Screen Actors Guild Award.

 In 2003, he starred in the FX dark comedy series Lucky, as professional poker player Michael "Lucky" Linkletter.
 The following year, he starred alongside Kate Hudson in Garry Marshall's comedy-drama film Raising Helen.
 He then portrayed music teacher Mr. Torvald in the 2004 musical drama film Raise Your Voice, co-starring Hilary Duff.
 Three years later, he had a starring role in the Pang brothers horror film The Messengers (2007).
 Additionally, Corbett starred in the 2007 Lifetime television film Montana Sky, and co-starred as a corrupt LAPD vice squad member in the 2008 David Ayer-directed crime thriller Street Kings.
 The following year, he reunited with his My Big Fat Greek Wedding co-star Nia Vardalos for the romantic comedy I Hate Valentine's Day (2009), which Vardalos also wrote and directed.
 In 2009, he also co-starred in the Brian Herzlinger-directed comedy film Baby on Board.